clokey/PublicCode/MacOSXVirtualSerialPort/README.md

   * The app becomes complex
   * It becomes difficult to setup the conditions on the device to get a certain reaction from the app

-VirtualSerialPortApp is a Mac OS X application that creates a virtual serial port pair that allows an app to be developed and tested without requiring the device to be connected. <p>
+VirtualSerialPortApp is a Mac OS X application that creates a virtual serial port pair that allows an app to be developed and tested without requiring the device to be connected.

 VirtualSerialPortApp (using the socat utility) utilises Mac OS X's underlying BSD pseudo tty's to create a 'pair' of serial ports such that any data written to one will appear on the other and vice versa.
 Furthermore, once the pair has been created, one of the pair can be connected to and interacted with, both displaying data received and allowing you to write data back.
 Alternatively, any app that can interact over a serial port can be connected and used as a substitute for the device.
 ![ScreenShot](https://raw.github.com/clokey/PublicCode/master/MacOSXVirtualSerialPort/Documentation/img/VSP-socat.png)